IanDoarn/ryport/README.md

 # ryport
-Reporting tool for postgres
+Softwrapper and reporting tool for Postgres and MySQL

-ryport allows you to run simple postgres queries with ease as well as manipulate the data and build / reader xml files!

 ### Coming Soon!
  - Automated refresh of queries